 TGax Editor: Change the paragraph below of this subclause as follows (#CID 7866):

 The queue size values in the Queue Size High and Queue Size All subfields are the total sizes, rounded up to the nearest multiple of SF octets, of all MSDUs and A-MSDUs buffered at the STA (including the MSDUs or A-MSDUs contained in the present (A-)MPDU) in the delivery queues used for MSDUs and A-MSDUs with AC(s) that are specified in the ACI High and ACI Bitmap subfields, respectively.
 A queue size value of 254 is used for all sizes greater than 254 x SF octets.
 A queue size value of 255 is used to indicate an unspecified or unknown size.
-If a QoS Data frame is fragmented and is not carried in an A-MPDU, the queue size value can remain constant in all fragments even if the amount of queued traffic changes as successive fragments are transmitted.
-If a QoS Data frame is fragmented and is carried in an A-MPDU, the queue size values are set according to the rules in 10.9 (HT operation).
+If a MSDU or A-MSDU(#7866) is fragmented and is not carried in an A-MPDU, the queue size value can remain constant in all fragments even if the amount of queued traffic changes as successive fragments are transmitted.
+If a MSDU or A-MSDU(#7866) is fragmented and is carried in an A-MPDU, the queue size values are set according to the rules in 10.9 (HT operation).

 PARS IV (9.2.4.7, 9.2.4.7.1)